Advisory Opinions FAQ

 Yes, our regulations permit the requesting party to withdraw its request at any time before the opinion is issued.
 The requesting party remains liable for any fees incurred up to that point.

 We are required by statute to collect a fee on behalf of the Treasury of the United States for preparing an advisory opinion.
 The statute provides no exceptions to the fee requirement.
-For advisory opinions received on or after April 1, 2013, we charge $139 per hour for the preparation of an opinion.
+For advisory opinion requests received on or after January 27, 2014, we charge $142 per hour for the preparation of an opinion.
 The actual cost of an opinion will vary based upon the amount of work required.
 All fees must be paid via electronic funds transfer per instructions provided by OIG.
 The cost of the opinion must be paid before the opinion is issued.

 You can set a cap by designating a “triggering dollar amount.”
 A triggering dollar amount is the maximum amount that you are willing to spend on an advisory opinion.
 If you designate a triggering dollar amount, we will stop processing your request and notify you if the costs have reached, or are likely to exceed, the amount you designate.
 At that point, you can withdraw the request (you remain liable for the fees incurred) or notify us that you would like us to continue processing the request.
 If you tell us to proceed, you will be agreeing to pay the fee even though it may exceed your triggering amount.